ritumunshi/ClosetCompanion/replit.md

 ## Data Flow

 1. **User Authentication**:
-   - Registration with phone number and OTP verification
+   - Registration with email or phone (at least one required) - no OTP verification
+   - Users are immediately logged in after successful registration
    - Login with username/password
-   - Forgot password flow with OTP-based reset
+   - Forgot password flow with OTP-based reset (requires phone number)
    - Auth context manages global user state with localStorage persistence
    - Sign out clears session and redirects to auth page
 2. **Clothing Management**: